AlDrean/MyDND/PaladinHomebrew/Smites_CHAR.md

 > **Thematic Connection:** Vigilance against extraplanar threats requires the ability to see through deception.
 This smite reveals hidden enemies and marks them for all to see, embodying the Watcher's eternal vigilance.

 #### Base Effect (Cantrip-Level)
-*Always available when making a weapon attack (Oath of the Watchers)*
+*Always applied to your single attack when you take the Attack action (Oath of the Watchers)*

-When you hit a creature with a weapon attack, the weapon gleams with astral radiance as you strike.
+When you take the Attack action, you make one weapon attack.
+When you hit a creature with this attack, the weapon gleams with astral radiance as you strike.
 The attack deals an extra **1d6 radiant damage** to the target.
 If the target is invisible, it becomes **visible** until the end of its next turn.
 The target **sheds dim light in a 5-foot radius** until the end of its next turn.

 **No spell slot required.
-No concentration required.**
+No concentration required.
+You cannot make an attack without applying a smite effect.**

 #### Upcast Effect (2nd-level or higher)
 *Requires: Bonus action + spell slot of 2nd level or higher*